SenpaiHunters/SpotOn/README.md

 3. Submit a pull request with a clear description of your changes and why they are necessary.
 4. Your pull request will be reviewed and merged if it meets the project's standards.

-- Furthermore, you can contribute by reporting bugs or suggest new features by opening an issue on the project’s GitHub page.
+- Furthermore, you can contribute by reporting bugs or suggesting new features by opening an issue on the project’s GitHub page.

 <h2 align="center">Supporting the Project</h2>